CiscoSystems/puppet-openstack/README.md

     cp /usr/share/puppet/modules/openstack/examples/cobbler-node.pp /etc/puppet/manifests/cobbler-node.pp
     cp /usr/share/puppet/modules/openstack/examples/swift-nodes.pp /etc/puppet/manifests/swift-nodes.pp

 Step 6: Edit the .pp files accordingly.
-I still need to document things, but you should be familiar with this process.
+I still need to document this step in more detail, but you should be familiar with this process.

 Step 7: Deploy your nodes in the following order.
 For the time being, you need to perform multiple puppet runs for most nodes to deploy properly.

   A. HAproxy Nodes
   Note: Make sure the haproxy/keepalived services are running and the config files look good before proceeding.
+It is also very important that you test connectivity to Virtual IP addresses (telnet <vip> <port>).
+If the VIP's are not working then the build-out of nodes will fail.

   B. Swift Storage Nodes
   Note: The drives should be zero'ed out if you are rebuilding the swift storage nodes.
 Use clean-disk.pp from Cisco repo.

   C. Swift Proxy Nodes

-  D. Controller 1
+  D. Controllers
   Note: You must ensure that the HAproxy Virtual IP address for the Controller cluster is working or your puppet run will fail.

   E. Compute Nodes

-  F. Test to make sure environment is functional before introducing additional Controller Nodes.
+  F. Test to make sure environment is functional.

-  G. Controller Node 2 and 3

 Step 7: Have a beer... you deserve it!